 People are living longer.
 While that’s a good ‘problem’ to have, it can become a real problem for people who haven’t planned for quality-of-life living in their later years, when their health may worsen and disabilities could become a real threat.

 In more developed countries, people can live for 20 years after retirement, but in South Africa our average life expectancy is only now beginning to creep up to actual retirement age.

 What the statistics say Here’s some global and local statistics: The United Nations (UN) has estimated that, on average, a person born in 1950 would have lived for 47 years to 1997.
 In contrast, someone born today is expected to live to approximately 70 years of age, and someone born in 2050 will live to 76.
 That is globally.

 In South Africa, life expectancy is improving even faster than the rest of the world, much of this improvement being driven by the progress in treating HIV.
 Earlier this year, The South African Medical Research Council (SAMRC) released its latest report showing South Africa’s life expectancy has improved to 62 years in 2013 – an increase of 8.5 years since the low in 2005.
 That’s an increase of more than one year ‘of life’ every year!

 However, living longer does not necessarily mean living healthier, and people who have not planned for possible health problems in their late 50s and early 60s may find those years less comfortable than hoped for, unless they take out appropriate disability and dread disease policies.

-‘Life expectancy’ is defined as the remaining number of years a person is expected to live.
+Why you should get the cover you need sooner rather than later ‘Life expectancy’ is defined as the remaining number of years a person is expected to live.
 In South Africa, life expectancies vary between socio-economic groups and as a result life insurance companies do not simply look at national average life expectancy but look much more closely at your individual circumstances.